nimahkh/getir/README.md

 ###Installation
-Just you need to clone the repository
+1- Just you need to clone the repository
 ```
 git clone https://github.com/nimahkh/getir
 ```

+2- Rename .env.example to .env and fill the variables

-Then install dependencies and run the project
+3- Then install dependencies and run the project

 ```
 npm i && npm run start:dev